Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/intro.md

 ::::{margin}
 :::{note}
-We are most often interested full-order models that are spatial discretizations of partial differential equations (PDEs), but {eq}`eq:opinf-example-fom` does not necessarily have to be related to a PDE.
+We are most often interested in full-order models that are spatial discretizations of partial differential equations (PDEs), but {eq}`eq:opinf-example-fom` does not necessarily have to be related to a PDE.
 :::
 ::::